material-components/material-components-android/docs/components/Slider.md

 *   `gone` - prevents the label from being drawn
 *   `visible` - always draws the label

+Note: there's a known issue where the label doesn't scroll along with the screen when the slider is in a scrollable container and `app:labelBehavior=visible`.
+To work around that you should either use a different mode or hide the label on scroll.

 ### Setting a `LabelFormatter`

 By using a `LabelFormatter` you can display the selected value using letters to